VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

 Let's try to use the language server for lua.

 Open your `init.lua` and execute the command `:LspInstall`.
 Now `mason.nvim` will suggest a language server.
+Neovim should show a message like this.

 ```
 Please select which server you want to install for filetype "lua":